IncentEdge

 Section 45V provides a production tax credit of up to $3.00 per kilogram for clean hydrogen based on lifecycle greenhouse gas emissions.
-Created by the Inflation Reduction Act, 45V is the cornerstone incentive for the US clean hydrogen economy, earned over a 10-year production window.
+The credit is earned over a 10-year production window, transferable, and scales with your emission intensity tier.

 $3.00/kg